chnchan/chnchan.github.io/README.md

 npm start
 ```

-Run the app in development mode on http://localhost:3000
+Runs the app in development mode on http://localhost:3000